bonomani/Xymon-powershell-client-with-Windows-updates-centrally-managed/README.md

     ```

 - If you download the files through internet, they can be blocked (I did not so you should find yourself how to unblock them)
-- If you need to edit them use notepad as admin and use "save as"
+- If you need to edit them, use notepad as admin and use "save as"
-- Control that your files are in ANSI and not in UTF8 (Use notepad "save as" to verify that the encoding is ANSI and not UTF8)
+- Control that your files are in ANSI and not in UTF8 (Use notepad "save as" to verify that the encoding is ANSI and not UTF8: notepad detect if there are UTF8 char automatically: so look the propose encoding type)

-## The xymon config
+## The Xymon config
 I would like to have a "central mode" to have
 - A repository for the external script
 - A centrally manage client